avlam-ai/Senectetus/README.md

 # Senectetus
-About the writings of Seneca and Epictetus
+Essays on reflections on the writings of the likes of Seneca and Epictetus, and how we can apply such wisdom to everyday life